insitro/AllelicSeries/README.md

 - An annotation vector `anno`, genotype matrix `geno`, and phenotype vector `pheno`, formatted as provided by `DGP`.
 - Providing covariates `covar` is optional.
 If omitted, an intercept-only design matrix is adopted by default.
-If supplied, the covariates should include an intercept as necessary.
+If `covar` is specified, an intercept will automatically be added if not detected.

 ``` r
 sumstats <- CalcSumstats(